Blues beat Coyotes 5-4 in OT in Game 6 of marathon series

 The team played four straight games in St. Louis, with Arizona winning the last three.
 The Blues won 4-1 on Friday night in Arizona and tied the series 3-3 with the overtime victory.
 They will finish off the longest—regular series in NHL history Monday at Gila River Arena.

+“It feels almost like a playoff series,’’ said Hoffman, who also assisted on the tying goal.
+“They have a good hockey team over there.’’

-Before a limited crowd, Jordan Kyrou tied it at 4 for the Blues with a breakaway goal with 5:37 left in the third.
+Before a limited crowd of 3,237, Jordan Kyrou tied it at 4 for the Blues with a breakaway goal with 5:37 left in the third.
 Nick Schmaltz and Dryden Hunt scored in the third to give Arizona a 4-3 lead.

+“They’re a good hockey club,’’ Coyotes coach Rick Tocchet said.
+“They won a Stanley Cup (two years ago) and they’re going to make pushes.
+I didn’t like our start.
+There were parts of the first period I thought we were sleepy.
+But in the second half, I liked our game.”

 Ivan Barbashev had a goal and an assist for St. Louis, and Kyle Clifford and Zach Sanford also scored, and Ville Husso made 32 saves.